8 Home Items You Should Throw Away After 50

 …Are there any items in your house that don’t serve you any good anymore?

-Popular series like “Tidying Up with Marie Kondo” has inspired a new wave of people in the United States to rid their homes of unused items.
+Popular series like “Tidying Up with Marie Kondo” have inspired a new wave of people in the United States to rid their homes of unused items.
 That’s great if you ask me!
 Having a giant pile of clutter in your home is definitely not good, both for your mental health and the cleaning process.

 And if I’m being honest, I used to be one of those people.
 I used to have all sorts of unnecessary items around my house, and the worst part was that I had no idea there were so many of them.
 I was like a greedy hamster, but not anymore.